lmartorella/net/README.md

 # Home

-Internet of Things for DIY enthusiasts.
+This is a hobbist/educational fulls stack project about Internet of Things (IoT) for DIY enthusiasts.
+It starts from scratch, using bare microcontrollers (MCU), network, and PC software without any relevant dependency.

-This project is about a lost-cost wired platform for general purpose automation control (for example domotic projects, security, garden automation, etc...).
+The idea is about implementing a lost-cost open-source, open-hardware wired platform for general purpose automation control (for example domotic projects, security, garden automation, etc...).
 It is designed to connect a whole home and its surroundings.

 The core of the project is a tiny MCU board that can embedded in any hardware, even a normal wall switch.

-Node-to-node communication happens via common 4-wire or 6-wire low-voltage cables, like KNX or other commercial systems, using industrial-grade RS485 specifications for great scalability.
+Node-to-node communication happens via common 4-wire or 6-wire low-voltage cables, like KNX, CAN-bus or other commercial systems, using industrial-grade [RS-485](https://en.wikipedia.org/wiki/RS-485) specifications for great scalability.
 Node-to-master communication is through IP (e.g. ethernet, wifi, etc...) for improved scalability.
 This allow wireless nodes to be implemented as well.

 What this project is aimed to:
-- connect sensors
+- connect any type of sensor
 - integrate devices that can be interfaced via a MCU
 - log data
 - implement custom logic to automate tasks